the-ok-is-not-enough/googleplay/cmd/public-key/readme.md

-# How to get Android public key?
+# How to get Google public key?

 Run the program here, then check the messages under key 5 until you find a key
 matching: